T

 museum

-Explore the vast Pitti Palace, a former Medici residence.
-It houses several important museums, including the Palatine Gallery with works by Raphael and Titian, and the Gallery of Modern Art.
+This vast Renaissance palace houses several important museums, including the Palatine Gallery (with works by Raphael and Titian), the Royal Apartments, and the Gallery of Modern Art.
+Explore its opulent rooms and extensive art collections.

 • Consider purchasing a combined ticket if you plan to visit the Boboli Gardens.

-• Allocate ample time as the palace is extensive.
+• Allocate ample time as there are multiple museums within the palace.

 Boboli Gardens